GotenAjje/Gotenajje1/README.md

 # Gotenajje1
 ## 👋 Hi there, welcome to GotenProject - Magisk Module

-🚀 **GotenProject** is a Magisk module designed to bring additional features or custom modifications to Android systems — all without altering the system partition (systemless).
+🚀 **GotenProject** is a Magisk module designed to bring additional features or custom modifications to Android systems — all without altering the system partition.
 Perfect for users who want deeper control over their devices.

 ---